kunalagra/private-forge/README.md

 ## About

-The **PDF Combiner** is a powerful and intuitive web-based tool that allows you to effortlessly merge various image formats (JPG, PNG, WebP) and PDF documents into a single, cohesive PDF file.
+The **Private Forge** is a powerful and intuitive web-based tool that allows you to effortlessly merge various image formats (JPG, PNG, WebP) and PDF documents into a single, cohesive PDF file.
 All processing is done locally in your browser, ensuring 100% privacy and security for your files.

 Mix and match your files in any order, arrange them with simple drag-and-drop functionality, and configure PDF generation options to suit your needs.